 Any teenager applying to college knows to look for grants and scholarships to reduce the cost.
-Grants cover all or part of a student’s tuition based on financial need, while scholarships are awarded based on academic merit.
-Both types of gift can cut your tuition costs, reducing your need to rely on burdensome student loan debt.
+Grants cover all or part of a student’s tuition based on financial need, and organizations award scholarships based on academic merit or grade point average (GPA).
+Both can cut your tuition costs, reducing your need to rely on burdensome student loan debt.

 However, adults heading back to school don’t always realize they’re eligible for these programs too.
-The Free Application for Federal Student Aid (FAFSA) is the same for all students, regardless of age.
+The FAFSA (Free Application for Federal Student Aid) is the same for all students, regardless of age.
 By filling out the FAFSA online, you can learn whether you qualify for federal grants, loans, and work-study programs.

-Both the federal government and state governments offer a variety of grants that are available to students of any age.
+Both the federal government and state governments offer numerous grants that are available to both traditional and nontraditional students.
 These include:

 - FSEOG.
-The Federal Supplemental Educational Opportunity Grant, or FSEOG, is an additional grant available to students who qualify for the Pell Grant.
-However, unlike the Pell, it’s available only at schools that choose to participate in the program.
-The FSEOG can provide anywhere from $100 to $4,000 per year, depending on your financial need, the amount of other aid you get, and what funds are available at your school.
-The earlier you apply for this grant, the better the chances are that you will qualify.
+The Federal Supplemental Educational Opportunity Grant, or FSEOG, is an additional grant available at certain schools to students who qualify for the Pell Grant.
+It can provide $100 to $4,000 per year, depending on need, other financial aid, and available funds.
+The earlier you apply for this grant, the better your chances to qualify.

 - TEACH Grants.
-The federal Teacher Education Assistance for College and Higher Education (TEACH) Grant provides up to $4,000 in aid for students who plan to become teachers.
-To qualify for it, you must sign a contract promising to become a teacher in a high-need field at a low-income school after graduation.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant provides up to $4,000 for students who plan to become teachers.
+To qualify, you must sign a contract promising to teach in a high-need field at a low-income school after graduation.
 High-need fields include math, science, foreign languages, reading, special education, and bilingual education.
-Unlike many federal grants, the TEACH Grant is available for graduate as well as undergraduate students.

 - State-Specific Grants.
 Several states offer grants for students, including some specifically for older students.
-For instance, from 2009 through 2014, New Jersey ran a grant program to help “disengaged” students – those who started college but didn’t finish – go back to school and get their degrees.
-Visit the U.S. Department of Education site to look for grants available in your state.
+For instance, Indiana’s Adult Student Grant helps adults who started college but didn’t finish go back to school and get their degrees.
+Visit the United States Department of Education site to look for grants available in your state.

-Since grants are based on financial need, you can qualify for more aid by making some tweaks to your income and bank balance.
-Putting your available cash into a 401(k) or IRA or using it to pay down consumer debt can make you look needier, improving your chances of qualifying for a grant.
-However, be careful not to sequester away so much of your money that you can’t meet your expenses while you’re taking classes.
+Since grants are based on financial need, you can qualify for more aid by tweaking your income and bank balance.
+For instance, you can put more of your earnings into a 401(k) or individual retirement account or use available cash to pay down consumer debt.
+But don’t sequester so much money you can’t meet your expenses while taking classes.

 Scholarships for Adults

-There are several scholarship programs aimed at older students, including:
+There are several scholarship programs aimed at older students.
+A few examples include:

 - Return2College.
-The Return2College Scholarship is for students of all ages, traditional and nontraditional.
-It’s open to U.S. citizens and legal residents age 17 and up who are either enrolled in or about to start college or graduate school.
-Applying is easy; simply fill out a short online form and submit a three-sentence essay explaining why you’re getting your degree.
-Since three sentences aren’t much, the site allows you to submit up to a dozen entries if you want to say more.
-The first-place winner receives a $1,000 scholarship that can be paid directly to them or to the school they’re attending.
+The Return2College Scholarship is for U.S. citizens and legal residents age 17 and up who are in or about to start college or graduate school.
+To apply, fill out the online form and submit a three-sentence essay on why you’re getting your degree.
+You can enter up to a dozen times.
+The first-place winner receives a $1,000 scholarship.

-This is just a short sampling of the scholarships available to adults.
+And that’s just a short sampling of the scholarships available to adults.
 You can search listings for hundreds more on sites like Fastweb and Scholarships.com.
 By filling out a profile on either of these sites, you can find and apply for scholarships that fit your specific needs.
-Other sites to try include CollegeScholarships.org, where you can search more than 23,000 scholarships and grants based on such factors as amount, location, gender, and ethnicity, and CareerOneStop, a site sponsored by the U.S. Department of Labor that lists more than 8,000 scholarships, grants, and other financial aid programs.

 2. Prior Learning Assessment